Algeria–Poland relations: History

+During World War I, Poles and Algerians were among prisoners of war of various nationalities held by the Germans in a POW camp in Stargard in modern northwestern Poland.

-Following the restoration of independent Poland after World War II, honorary consulates of Poland were established in Algiers and Oran in 1922 and 1932, respectively, and both operated until 1945.
+Following the restoration of independent Poland after the war, honorary consulates of Poland were established in Algiers and Oran in 1922 and 1932, respectively, and both operated until 1945.

 Poles and Algerians both fought against Nazi Germany in World War II, including in the Battle of Monte Cassino in 1944.
 Algerian prisoners of war were held by the Germans alongside Polish and other Allied POWs in the Stalag II-B, Stalag VIII-C and Stalag XXI-A POW camps, operated in Czarne, Żagań and Ostrzeszów, respectively.
 Both Algerian and Polish POWs were subjected to poor conditions resulting in high mortality.

 Poland supported the Algerian War of Independence, and demanded the establishment of independent Algeria at the UN.
 There were unofficial contacts between Polish representatives and the National Liberation Front.
 The Polish Red Cross donated funds and goods to Algerian refugees in Morocco and Tunisia, and Poland admitted Algerian youth to Polish schools and universities.
 Poland recognized the interim Algerian government even before the Algerian declaration of independence from 1962.
 The Embassy of Poland in Algiers was opened in 1962.
 A trade agreement and an economic and technical cooperation agreement were signed between Algeria and Poland in 1963, and a cultural cooperation agreement in 1964.